bouncmpe/rv24/content/registration.md

 weight: 100
 ---

-You can register the 24th International Conference on Runtime Verification using [EasyChair registration system](https://easychair.org/conferences/?conf=rv2024).
+Register for the 24th International Conference on Runtime Verification using the [**EasyChair registration system**](https://easychair.org/conferences/?conf=rv2024).

 ## Registration fees and dates